acm-uiuc/til/_til/vim/show-matching-entries-for-help.md

+---
-# Show Matching Entries For Help
+title: Show Matching Entries For Help
+category: vim
+---

 Looking up things with Vim's `:help` command can be error prone if you don't know exactly how to format what you are looking up.
 Bypass some of the